zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide4.md

 ![](./images/400/snap0014677.jpg)

 -   The final screen reflects all your choices made in the Wizard.
-Click **FINISH** to create the external table CHANNELS_EXT.
+Click **FINISH** to create the external table CHANNELS_EXT and wait for the import to complete.

 -   Finally, test your new external table by running a simple query like this: